zanecop/postghost/README.md

 # POSTGhost
 ASP.NET Core Service that records requests for security testing.

+This tool is for security research only!
+The service will record any calls made to it for analysis and security research.

 Steps:

 - Get an Azure Storage account and an Azure KeyVault